 - The Cinema Snob reviewed Shriek of the Mutilated (which opens by saying "Yeti" is an Inherently Funny Word and using that as a villain is just asking for Narm) , The Geek (which provided many a Call-Back, be for the fact that it's sasquatch porn or the sudden ending) and in 2014 decided to do "Sasquatch Week".
 There's a bit of Author Appeal here, as he's admitted that he'll watch basically any movie if it's about Sasquatch.

 - Glove and Boots: Mario is horrified to find that his Christmas Special guest star is "a horrible YETI!
 AAA-HATAUGH!!!" and bashes him with a fire extinguisher.
 This is after hosing Santa Claus into a lump of snowfur with said fire extinguisher.
 Gorilla plays this more straight, seeing as how he's a sentient ape.

-- One episode of Phineas and Ferb has a bored Candace and her grandparents (and her grandmother's crazy twin sister who lives in a closet) pretending to be Bigfoot to scare her brothers.
+- One episode has a bored Candace and her grandparents (and her grandmother's crazy twin sister who lives in a closet) pretending to be Bigfoot to scare her brothers.
 It works.
 And then the monster is revealed to be Grandpa and all is good.
 Or is it?

 - In another episode Doofenshmertz uses an -inator to turn himself into a Yeti